Director, The Roots of Contemporary Issues

 2005 Fritz Stern Dissertation Prize, awarded by the German Historical Institute

-"Confessional Coexistence in the Early Modern Low Countries," in Multiconfessionalism in the Early Modern World, edited by Thomas Max Safley (Leiden: Brill Publishers, 2011).
+"Confessional Coexistence in the Early Modern Low Countries," in A Companion to Multiconfessionalism in the Early Modern World, edited by Thomas Max Safley (Leiden: Brill Publishers, 2011).

 "Turning Dutch?
-Conversion in Early Modern Wesel," in Conversion and the Politics of Religion in Germany, 1500-1750, edited by David Warren Sabean, David M. Luebke, Jared Poley, and Daniel Ryan (Providence: Berghahn Books, 2011).
+Conversion in Early Modern Wesel," in Conversion and the Politics of Religion in Early Modern Germany, edited by David M. Luebke, Jared Poley, Daniel Ryan, and David Warren Sabean (Providence: Berghahn Books, 2011).

-"Multiconfessional Celebration of the Eucharist in Sixteenth-Century Wesel," Sixteenth Century Journal, vol. 39, no. 3 (2008).
+"Multiconfessional Celebration of the Eucharist in Sixteenth-Century Wesel," Sixteenth Century Journal 39, no. 3 (2008).